 - Porcelain-Fused to Metal (PFM): PFM crowns combine the durability of metal with the aesthetics or porcelain.
 However, PFM crowns have a dark ring at the base that may be noticeable.
 Additionally, PFM crowns can also chip or break, as well as wear out the opposing teeth.

 - Porcelain: porcelain crowns are valued for their natural appearance and resistance to stains, and are commonly used on the front teeth.
 However, they are not as strong as other types of crowns.
 Still, porcelain crowns are an ideal choice for use on the front teeth, since these teeth are visible.

 The type of material used for your dental crown will depend on a number of factors such as aesthetic goals, budget, and the location of the affected tooth.
-During your consultation, you and Dr. Black can discuss these different materials in more detail to determine the best choice for you.
+During your consultation, you and Dr. Morales can discuss these different materials in more detail to determine the best choice for you.

 What can I expect when having a dental crown placed at Desert Pearl Dentistry?

 To meet our high standard of care and keep you comfortable, dental anesthetics are used when having a crown placed at Desert Pearl Dentistry.
 Once your mouth is numb, any decayed or damaged tissue will be removed and then the remaining tooth structure will be reduced in size to accommodate a dental crown.
 It will also be shaped so that it has a circumferential ledge at the gum line.
 After the tooth has been completely prepared, the next step is to have a dental impression taken.
 This dental impression will be used by a state of the art dental laboratory in order to fabricate you a customized crown.